 Don’t waste the little money you have on empty calories.
 If you’re looking to maximize on your groceries to make them last the longest you can at the cheapest cost, stick to the H2O.

 Juices and pop can be very expensive, serve no nutritional value, and definitely will NOT fill you up.
 Sure they taste yummy but that’s about it.
+You shouldn’t spend your money on these items when trying to save money.

 They are actually full of sugars and really bad for you.
 Get a water purifier to place on your faucet and drink tons of water.